-Some findings suggest being overweight and gaining weight after treatment may increase the risk of breast cancer recurrence [45,47,51].This means heavier women and those who gain more weight may be more likely to have their breast cancer return compared to leaner women and those who gain little or no weight.
+Weight gain after breast cancer diagnosis may also increase these risks [48-51].This means heavier women and those who gain more weight after diagnosis are more likely to have their breast cancer return and more likely to die from breast cancer or other cause compared to thinner women and those who gain little or no weight.

 Learn more about estrogen and the risk of developing breast cancer.

 Learn more about prolactin and the risk of developing breast cancer.

 Learn more about insulin and insulin-like growth factor 1 (IGF-1) and the risk of developing breast cancer.

 Being overweight and gaining weight also increase the risk of other health problems, such as heart disease and diabetes.
 Regular exercise and eating a healthy diet are the best ways to maintain a healthy weight.
 For more information on weight control and exercise, visit the National Heart, Lung, and Blood Institute.